panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 // logs 'Bane'
 ```

-Same way `array.map(mapperFunc)`, `array.filter(predicateFunc)`, and more functions do simply skip the holes.
+Same way `array.map(mapperFunc)`, `array.filter(predicateFunc)`, and more functions do skip the holes.
+If you've accidentally created a sparse array, you might find a hard time understanding why some array functions aren't working as expected.

-*Challenge: give examples of array functions in JavaScript that don't skip the empty holes?*
+*Challenge: do you know array functions in JavaScript that don't skip the empty holes?*

 ## 5. Conclusion

 In JavaScript, an array can be *dense* or *sparse*.

 An array is dense if there are items at each index starting `0` until `array.length - 1` .
-Otherwise, if at least one item is missing at an index, the array is sparse.
+Otherwise, if at least one item is missing at any index, the array is sparse.

-While you won't deal much with sparse arrays, it worth knowing the situations when one can be created:
+While you won't deal much with sparse arrays, you should be aware of the situations when one can be created:

 * when skipping a value inside an array literal `[1, , 3]`
 * when using `Array(length)`